drivechain-project/docs/bip2-blind-merged-mining.md

 ##### Creation

-By the time Blind Merged Mining can take place, the ChainIndex is globally known (it is the "Account Number" in D1 [see previous BIP]).
+By the time Blind Merged Mining can take place, the ChainIndex is globally known (it is the "Account Number" in D1 [see previous BIP], and "nSidechain" in the code).
 Each sidechain, when activated by soft fork, will take one of the 0-255 available indexes.

 The other two items, sideHeaderHash and prevBlockRef, are created by sidechain nodes. sideHeaderHash is quite straightforward -- side:nodes build side:blocks, and take the hash of these.

 The final item, prevBlockRef, is a little more complicated.
 It is an integer that counts the number of "skips" one must take in the side:chain in order to find the current side:block's parent block.
-In practice, this value will almost always be zero.
+In practice, this value will usually be zero.
 It will only be a value other than zero, in cases where invalid sidechain blocks have been mined, or when a side:node intentionally wants to orphan some side:blocks (if a side:node wants to orphan the most-recent N blocks, the value of the current block will be equal to N ; in the block after that it will be back to zero).

 ![dots-image](https://github.com/drivechain-project/docs/blob/master/images/bmm-dots-examples.png?raw=true)